-By the development of your abilities you start to live more and more consciously from yourself as being a spirit; for by experiencing the activity of your abilities in yourself, you come to self-perception and therefore to self-awareness, to self-knowledge, to knowledge of yourself as the fully active human spirit.
+By the development of your abilities you start to live more and more consciously from yourself as being a spirit; for by experiencing the activity of your abilities within yourself, you come to self-experience and therefore to self-awareness, to self-knowledge, to knowledge of yourself as being the fully active human spirit.

 4.4 The conscience and the virtues

-Because of the controlled use you have learned to make of your abilities, you have also developed a special quality of them.
-It is in fact the possibility to direct them on yourself by introspection and to present yourself with a mirror.
+Because of the controlled use that you have learned to make of your abilities, you have also developed a special feature of them.
+It is in fact the possibility to direct them on yourself by introspection and thus to hold up a mirror to yourself.
 It is the possibility with the help of your own abilities to observe your own spiritual activity yourself again, to reflect on the value of your own way of thinking, to feel the value of your own feelings and, if necessary, to control your own willpower.

-With that ability, your conscience is connected.
-The conscience is the whole of your own self-reflection, your reasonable and moral self-assessment and your self-control.
+With that ability, your conscience is related.
+The conscience is the whole of your own introspection, your reasonable and moral self-assessment and your self-control.

 4.5 The reunion with the universal spirit

-By self-realization, as the development of your abilities to conscience and virtues, your spiritual light and warmth rise in the spiritual world, and thus your spiritual state can at last conform to that of the universal spirit.
-Self-realization results in that state of spirit, so that a close relationship with the universal spirit can also arise and reunification with it becomes possible.
+By self-realization, as the development of your abilities to conscience and virtues, your spiritual light and warmth increase in the spiritual world, and thus your mental state can come into line with that of the universal spirit.
+Self-realization results in that mental state, which can also create a close relationship with the universal spirit and reunification with it becomes possible.

 to part 5: the spiritual reunion